 Afterwards, the first and second frequencies are set for the transmitters (operation 702).
-Electromagnetic signals are 10 then transmitted into the ground (operation 704) with the process terminating thereafter.
+Electromagnetic signals are then transmitted into the ground (operation 704) with the process terminating thereafter.
 The transmission of these electromagnetic signals may take various forms.
 For example, they may be in the form of pulses that are repeated.
-Alternatively, the signals may be transmitted as continuous 15 wave radio frequency signals.
-The transmission of these signals in operation 704 continues until the process terminates in these examples.
-These signals may be emitted in the form of collimated beams, in which each of the two selected frequencies is emitted in collimated beams.
-These collimate beams 20 may overlap to generate the desired response in a difference frequency.
+Alternatively, the signals may be transmitted as continuous wave radio frequency signals.
+The transmission of these signals in operation 704 continue until the process terminates in these examples.

 The process illustrated in FIG. 7 may be repeated as often as needed.
-Further, each time the process is repeated, the first frequency and the second frequency may be changed such 25 that the difference frequency, which is a frequency equal to the difference between the first frequency f1 and the second frequency f2, also changes.
-This changing of the difference frequency may be used each time the process is repeated to attempt to identify objects under the ground that may have 30 different electrical non-linear characteristics that respond at different frequencies.
+Further, each time the process is repeated, the first frequency and the second frequency may be changed such that the difference frequency, which is a frequency equal to the difference between the first frequency f1 and the second frequency f2, also changes.
+This changing of the difference frequency may be used each time the process is repeated to attempt to identify objects under the ground that may have different electrical non-linear characteristics that respond at different frequencies.
 The process in FIG. 7 may be repeated such that a range of difference frequencies may be detected.
-If the detection system has fixed frequencies for the transmitters, steps 700 and 702 are omitted and the process only 35 involves transmitting the electromagnetic signals into the ground.
+If the detection system has fixed frequencies for the transmitters, steps 700 and 702 are omitted and the process only involves transmitting the electromagnetic signals into the ground.

-Turning now to FIG. 8, a flowchart of a process for detecting a response signal is depicted in accordance with an advantageous embodiment.
-The process illustrated in FIG. 8 may be 40 implemented in a detection system, such as detection system 200 in FIG. 2.
+Turning now to FIG. 8, a flowchart of a process for detecting a response signal is depicted in accordance with an advantageous embodiment to the present invention.
+The process illustrated in FIG. 8 may be implemented in a detection system, such as detection system 200 in FIG. 2.

 The process monitors for a response on a difference frequency equal to a difference between the first frequency and the second frequency (operation 800).
-This monitoring is 45 performed using a receiver, such as receiver 210 in FIG. 2.
+This monitoring is performed using a receiver, such as receiver 210 in FIG. 2.
 A determination is made as to whether a response signal with the difference frequency is detected (operation 802).